sal-camacho/detection-and-response/analyzing-first-packet-with-wireshark.md

 <img width="965" height="900" alt="51" src="https://github.com/user-attachments/assets/f0fa7382-1dec-4747-9c4c-04252571ac1c" />

 ## Task 3.
 Use filters to select packets
 Used filters to analyze specific network packets based on where the packets came from or where they were sent to.
-You’ll explore how to select packets using either their physical Ethernet Media Access Control (MAC) address or their Internet Protocol (IP) address.
+Explored how to select packets using either their physical Ethernet Media Access Control (MAC) address or their Internet Protocol (IP) address.
 Entered the following filter to select traffic for a specific source IP address only: `ip.src == 142.250.1.139`

 <img width="751" height="591" alt="52" src="https://github.com/user-attachments/assets/ff4e19e1-53ac-49ef-b6a0-10a9502ea4cd" />